sharife/goldenthread-v2/site/content/productions/new-threads-staged-reading-series-2024.md

   international Palestinian playwrights:

-  Raeda Taha’s *Where can I find someone like you, Ali?* and
+  Raeda Taha’s *Where can I find someone like you, Ali?*

-  Hanna Eady’s *The Return*.
+  Hanna Eady’s *The Return*

   Each reading includes a post-show conversation with the audience and the artists.